Academic year 2022/23

 • completed their course but were unsuccessful and not awarded QTS,

-• or left the course before end
+• or left the course after at least 90 days of starting and before the course end

-between 1st August 2021 and 31st July 2022 (inclusive).
+between 1st August 2022 and 31st July 2023 (inclusive).

-This statistical release presents trainee outcomes and provisional employment data for 2021/22 as well as revised employment data for 2020/21.
+This statistical release presents trainee outcomes and provisional employment data for 2022/23 as well as revised employment data for 2021/22.

 Quality assurance

 Data for the ITT performance profiles were completed, reviewed and signed-off by providers.
 The data collection and publication team within DfE carried out additional quality checks and data validations throughout the data entry process.
-After data were extracted on 11th June 2023 (excluding employment data which were extracted at a later date), a quality assurance process was undertaken by the publication production team.
+After data were extracted on 11th June 2023 (excluding employment data which was extracted at a later date), a quality assurance process was undertaken by the publication production team.
 This process included detailed quality checks across the dataset.

 This quality assurance process identified a small number of issues.
 These, along with the solutions that have been implemented, are outlined below.